 High-Speed Train Facilities: The second-class seats are in a 3 x 2 seating configuration.
-Facilities vary from train to train.
-Most carriages have a western style toilet.
+Each carriage has a western style toilet.
 Most seats will have a foldable tray table and power socket for charging your electronic devices.
 There are dining carts on board if you wish to purchase your own additional food.